ahelmberger/factur-x-kit/README.md

 -   [ ] Extended Profile
     -   [ ] Initial step: Allow interpretation of Extended Profile but only read/write Comfort fields
 -   [ ] XRechnung Profile
+-   [ ] Invoice Creation helper functions (different functions for different types of invoices)
+    -   Only pass necessary data to a function, and totals/tax-breakdown and unintuitive fields are filled automatically